-In this article, we shall look at the borders, contents and clinical relevance of the femoral canal.
+In this article, we shall look at the anatomy of the femoral canal – its borders, contents and clinical relevance.

 The opening to the femoral canal is located at its superior border, known as the femoral ring.
 The femoral ring is closed by a connective tissue layer – the femoral septum.
 This septum is pierced by the lymphatic vessels exiting the canal.